| Title | Detention |

 Art & Audio

 Detention’s 2D art builds a haunting Taiwanese nightmare.
-Shadowy school halls and courtyards use muted greens and grays, with sharp contrasts and sudden imagery shifts that keep tension high.
-Characters show subtle expressions, like Wei’s haunted gaze or a ghost’s twisted smirk, that carry weight without overstatement.
-Glowing lanterns and objects pierce pitch-black areas, turning darkness into a tense, immersive element.
+Shadowy school halls and courtyards use muted greens and grays, with sharp contrasts and sudden imagery shifts.
+Characters show subtle expressions, from Wei’s haunted gaze to a ghost’s twisted smirk, carrying weight without overstatement.
+Glowing lanterns and objects pierce darkness, turning it into a tense, immersive element.

 The game’s 2D art turns ordinary spaces into unsettling scenes.